Home | Members | Concerts | Repertoire | Gallery | Links

 Viol Course, where she is still an enthusiastic participant on recorder, viol and cornamuse.

-Since moving to Bristol in 1991, Ellen has become Chair of the Bristol Branch of the Society of Recorder Players, and plays in the Clifton Viol Consort, Pink Noise Recorder Consort, Bristowe Consort and Blockflute Band.
+Since moving to Bristol in 1991, Ellen has become Chair of the Bristol Branch of the Society of Recorder Players, and plays in Pink Noise Recorder Consort, Bristowe Consort and Blockflute Band.
 She has previously performed with Rosafresca.

 Ellen teaches Classics at the University of Bristol.